Security Monitoring prerequisites

 Available in Classic and VPC

-You can view supported environments, pricing plans, and restrictions, etc., for the smooth use of Security Monitoring.
+Check supported environments, pricing plan, and service limits for the best usage of Security Monitoring.

 Cloud environment specifications

-The Cloud environment specification that Security Monitoring supports is the following:
+The cloud environment specification that Security Monitoring supports is as follows:

 The above table is a simple summary.
-Even for the same security service, the actual supported features may differ slightly, depending on the region and platform.
-Therefore, the user must check their environment information and accurately identify the available security service types and scope of features.
-For details on service configuration based on the region and platform, make sure to refer to [Security Monitoring concept](/docs/en/securitymonitoring-info).
+Even for the same security service, the actual supported features may differ slightly, depending on the Region and platform.
+Therefore, you must check your environment information and accurately identify the available security service types and scope of features.
+For more information on service structure according to Region and platform, make sure to see Security Monitoring concepts.

 Services with impact

 Security Monitoring is conducted based on IP address.
-Therefore, even if it is not in the form of Security Monitoring, if you are using other services on NAVER Cloud Platform for which you allocate and use Public IP or Load Balancer IP, there may be an impact on the quality of the service.
-Therefore, check if NAVER Cloud Platform's services you're using assign public IPs or Load Balancer IPs.
-For reference, the examples of NAVER Cloud Platform's services related to public IP or Load Balancer IP are as follows.
+Even if it is not in the form of Security Monitoring, if you are using other services on NAVER Cloud Platform for which you allocate and use Public IP or Load Balancer IP, there may be an impact on the quality of the service.
+Therefore, check if NAVER Cloud Platform's services you're using assign Public IP or Load Balancer IP.
+For reference, the examples of NAVER Cloud Platform's services related to Public IP or Load Balancer IP are as follows:

 • Compute: Server, Load Balancer, Public IP...

-• Database: Cloud DB for MySQL, Cloud DB for MSSQL, Cloud DB for Redis, Cloud DB for Mongo DB, Cloud DB for PostgreSQL...
+• Database: Cloud DB for MySQL, Cloud DB for MSSQL, Cloud DB for Cache, Cloud DB for Mongo DB, Cloud DB for PostgreSQL...

 • Big Data & Analytics: Cloud Hadoop, Search Engine Service...